jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

  - If we drag to another port, Sheet sends message to BusWire to make wire between two ports

 Selecting port: on mouse click down:
-Call the function `Symbol.isPort xPos yPos`
+Call the function `Symbol.isPort mouseCoord: XYPos`
 If we get `Some (portCoord: XYPos * portID: string)`, then begin drawing dotted line.
 If `None` don't draw - it may be another case e.g. drag select, selecting an actual component.

 On mouse click up:
-Call the function `Symbol.isPort xPos yPos`
+Call the function `Symbol.isPort mouseCoord: XYPos`
 If we get `Some (portCoord: XYPos * portID: string)`, tell BusWire to draw new wire.
 If `None` don't draw.
 In all cases stop rendering the dotted line.